Maskey71098/Classifaction-ML/README.md

 # Implementation

 >Note* The dataset used is named "Social_Network_Ads.csv"

-## Logistic Regression

-Logistic regression is a supervised learning classification algorithm used to predict the probability of a target variable.
-The nature of target or dependent variable is dichotomous, which means there would be only two possible classes.
-In simple words, the dependent variable is binary in nature having data coded as either 1 (stands for success/yes) or 0 (stands for failure/no).
+>
 ### **Steps involved**
 1. Importing the libraries.
 2. Importing the dataset.
 3. Splitting the dataset to training and testing sets.
 4. Feature Scaling.
-5. Training the logistic regression model on training set.
+5. Training the model on training set.
 6. Predicting a new result.
 7. Predicting the test result.
 8. Making the confusion matrix.
 9. Visualizing the training set results.
 10. Visualizing the testing set results.

- >*Note: The dataset used in logistic regression classification model is 'Social_Network_Ads.csv'.
+## **Logistic Regression**

+Logistic regression is a supervised learning classification algorithm used to predict the probability of a target variable.
+The nature of target or dependent variable is dichotomous, which means there would be only two possible classes.
+In simple words, the dependent variable is binary in nature having data coded as either 1 (stands for success/yes) or 0 (stands for failure/no).

  ### **Observation**